hypirion/clj-xchart/docs/tutorial.md

 ### Verbose

+### Canonical Form

-All series values can also be on a "verbose" form.
+All series values can either be on a shorthand form or a canonical form.
 If we go back to the content of the error-bars example:

 ```clj
 {"The Prediction" [[1 2 3] ;; X